nextest-rs/nextest/site/src/book/test-groups.md

 - Your tests run against a global system resource that may fail, or encounter race conditions, if accessed by more than one process at a time.
 - Your tests start up a network service that listens on a fixed TCP or UDP port on localhost, and if several tests try to open up the same port concurrently, they'll collide with each other.

-> While you can use test groups to make your existing network service tests work with nextest, this is not the "correct" way to write such tests.
-(For example, your tests might collide with a network service already running on the system.)
+> While you can use test groups to make your existing network service tests work with nextest, **this is not the "correct" way to write such tests**.
+For example, your tests might collide with a network service already running on the system.
+The logical mutex will also make your test runs slower.
 >
+> Consider these two recommended approaches instead:
+>
+> - **Use a randomly assigned port.** On all platforms you can do this by binding to port 0.
+Once your test creates the service, you'll need a way to communicate the actual port assigned back to your test.
+>   - If your service is in the same process as your test, you can expose an API to retrieve the actual port assigned.
+>   - If your service is in another process, you'll need a way to communicate the port assigned back to the test.
+One approach is to pass in a temporary directory as an environment variable, then arrange for the service to write the port number in a file within the temporary directory.
-> - The best way to write such tests is to use [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) (which also [work on Windows](https://devblogs.microsoft.com/commandline/windowswsl-interop-with-af_unix/)).
+> - **Rather than using TCP/IP, bind to a [Unix domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket)** in a temporary directory.
+This approach also [works on Windows](https://devblogs.microsoft.com/commandline/windowswsl-interop-with-af_unix/).
-> - If that is not an option, consider using a randomly assigned port.

 ## Configuring test groups